 Be Careful When Jumping Out a Blower

-A tech diagnosis a failed blower relay or board so they leave the blower jumped out by putting a terminal multiplier on the common terminal of the relay/board and connecting the fan speed tap right to power.
+A tech diagnoses a failed blower relay or board.
+They leave the blower jumped out by putting a terminal multiplier on the common terminal of the relay/board and connecting the fan speed tap right to power.

 There can be an issue with that.

-Some electric heat fan coils have a heat/blower interlock where the heat relay/sequencer back feeds and brings on the blower across normally closed (NC) contacts.
-The purpose of this is to ensure the blower comes on with a heat call without the need for a G call.
+Some electric heat fan coils have a heat/blower interlock where the heat relay/sequencer backfeeds and brings on the blower across normally closed (NC) contacts.
+The purpose of that is to ensure the blower comes on with a heat call without the need for a G call.

-In some circumstances when you put in a terminal multiplier and constant power the blower, the G call sends that constant power back to the Heat strips and brings them on.
+In some cases when you put in a terminal multiplier and apply constant power to the blower, the G call sends that constant power back to the heat strips and brings them on.

-Not good… high power bills, melted wires, fire, death and stale doughnuts.
+That's not good.
+You end up with high power bills, melted wires, fire, death, and stale doughnuts.

-So, if you are leaving a blower jumpered out to run constantly I advise doing it separate from the board completely.
+So, if you are leaving a blower jumpered out to run constantly, I advise keeping it separate from the board completely.

-Coincidentally the photo at the top is a setup that will not back feed because it uses two isolated circuits on the Heat sequencer for fan and heat…. so the photo I chose wasn't the best.
-Cut me some slack, the blower assembly was sitting right behind my office.
+Coincidentally, the photo at the top is a setup that will not backfeed.
+That's because it uses two isolated circuits on the heat sequencer for fan and heat.
+So, the photo I chose wasn't the best.
+Cut me some slack; the blower assembly was sitting right behind my office.